Subramanian1503/ms-hospital-service/README.md

 # use
 This application can be used for a doctor to store and reterive patient status and able to get all the reports of a patient

-# Used collections
+# used collections
 * Doctors - to create and provide login for a doctor
 * Patients - to create a patient
 * Reports - to create a patient report with required informations like checked doctor and status of the patient

-# Implementations involved
+# implementations involved
 * Register doctor with required inputs
 * Login doctor by generating jwt tokens for doctor
 * Register patient with requried inputs